 Capitalizing on Opportunity.
 Sharing the Upside.

-Salary and bonuses are just two parts of the compensation picture.
-Many executive positions come with valuable equity opportunities, and these can be structured in a variety of different ways.
+Salary and bonuses are just two parts of the executive compensation picture.
+Many C-level and senior executive positions come with valuable equity opportunities, and these can be structured in a variety of different ways.
 Equity compensation can provide excellent potential for appreciation, combined with lower capital gains treatment, but it can also be poorly structured so that key benefits may be lost or subject to much higher taxation.

 As a Boston executive employment attorney with more than 25 years of direct experience in tax, contracts, executive compensation and employee equity, I can help you maximize your equity position and increase your ability to achieve the maximum benefit and tax favored treatment from your equity opportunity.
 Contact me, the Massachusetts executive equity attorney, at email@example.com or call 617-875-8665.